1. AC Won’t Turn On

 - It takes a long time to refresh your space and you’re regularly turning down the thermostat.

-- Cooling coming through the ducts isn’t as chilled as it should be.
+- Air conditioning moving through the ducts isn’t as chilled as it should be.

-- You’re hearing fizzing or bubbling noises when the AC is on.
+- You’re hearing whistling or bubbling noises when cooling is on.

 - Your evaporator coil is frosted as a result of having difficulty handling heat.